 The easiest way to find out what property the judgment debtor owns is to have the Court order the judgment debtor to answer a standard questionnaire about his/her property and finances.

 Wait thirty days after you obtain your judgment.
 If no arrangements have been made with the judgment debtor for payment, you may go to the Clerks Office with a written request for the debtor to complete a written debtor’s exam.
-The filing fee for this is $15.00.
+Please refer to the above court cost information to determine the filing fee.
 The Court will then order the debtor to fill out a form listing his/her assets, liabilities and earnings.
 He/she has one week after receiving the questionnaire to complete it and return it to the court.
 If the debtor fails to do so, he/she may be found in contempt of court and fined or jailed or both.

 With this form completed you should have enough information to take action to enforce your judgment by way of wage garnishment, non-wage garnishment with a banking institution or property attachment.